-3. Myth: Using a credit card is largely detrimental.
+3. Using a credit card is largely detrimental.

 - Here’s the truth: Properly using a credit card can prove far more helpful than paying in debit or cash.

-4. Myth: I got a credit card when I was 17, so my teen can too.
+4. I got a credit card when I was 17, so my teen can too.

 That’s not entirely inaccurate, but it’s not the whole truth.
 By current credit card laws, the minimum age to get a credit card without help is 18.
 Even then, those under 21 must prove their ability to pay their card bill independently.

-It’s still possible for underage teens to get a credit card, but only if someone adds them to a card account as an authorized user.
+It’s still possible for underage teens to get a credit card, but only if someone adds them as an authorized user to a card.

 - Here’s the truth: If your teen is under 18, they can’t get a credit card on their own.

-5. Myth: Forget about American Express — you can’t use it anywhere.
+5. Forget about American Express — you can’t use it anywhere.

 Back in the day, you might have seen plenty of signs that read, “Sorry, we don’t accept American Express.”
 There’s a long story for why that was the case, but it essentially boils down to American Express charging retailers high fees.

 Though it’s true that fewer retailers accept American Express than Visa or Mastercard — the most widely accepted networks in the world — American Express has been gaining ground.